shriya02-coder/BFS-Simulation/README.md

 - Use the provided controls to initiate the BFS algorithm.
 - Observe how BFS traverses the graph, highlighting nodes and paths.

-## Understanding the BFS Algorithm
-Breadth-First Search is a traversal technique that explores neighbors before moving to the next level neighbors.
-It's particularly useful for finding the shortest path on unweighted graphs.

 ## Features
 - Interactive graph representation.